Luke663/path_finding/README.md

 # path_finding

 ### Description
-This is a C# WinForms project created as a simple way to visualise and compare A-star and Dijikstra's path finding algorithms and how the use of a different metric (a distance calculation that gives the algorithm a directional bias) can affect the computational work done by A-star.
+This is a C# WinForms project created as a simple way to visualise and compare A-star and Dijkstra's path finding algorithms and how the use of a different metric (a distance calculation that gives the algorithm a directional bias) can affect the computational work done by A-star.

 ### Screenshots